eviatargu/merger-simulation/README.md

 # Merger Simulation
-In these examples, I show how to implement merger simulation in R. merger simulation usually comes after estimating an aggregated logit demand system.
+These two examples show how to implement merger simulation in R.
-yet, it is possible to calculate post merger equilibrium using calibrated model parameters.
+Merger simulation can be done after estimating demand parameters with demand estimation or with calibrating assumed demand parameters.

-These examples focus on the computation part of the new equilibrium.
+These examples focus on the computational part - the algebra used to solve the structural model and the fixed point iteration algorithm.

 To calculate the new equilibrium one needs to assume some kind of structural model of supply and demand.
 In horizontal mergers it is customary to assume a Bertrand model with differentiated products, On the demand side a logit model is often used.